 At the same time, ICE alumni have emerged as leaders in the field, including numerous James Beard award winners: Stephen Durfee, Claudia Fleming, Greta Anthony, Allison Vines-Rushing, Trish Magwood Gina DePalma, and more.
 ICE also counts several media stars among its alumni, including Mark Murphy, Gail Simmons, Eden Grinshpan and Vivian Howard.
 To learn more about ICE alumni accomplishments, click here.

-In the spring of 2015, ICE relocated from our longtime home in the Flatiron district to 225 Liberty Street in Brookfield Place.
-Our new downtown location extends across 74,000 square feet, with Hudson River views to the west and World Trade Center views to the east.
-This move, coinciding with ICE’s 40th anniversary, is the exciting next chapter in a long history that parallels the growth of culinary culture in New York.
+In the spring of 2015, ICE relocated from our longtime home in Chelsea to 225 Liberty Street in Brookfield Place.
+Our lower Manhattan location extends across 74,000 square feet, with Hudson River views to the west and World Trade Center views to the east.
+This move, coinciding with ICE’s 40th anniversary, was an exciting chapter in a long history that parallels the growth of culinary culture in New York.

 Although the school has seen remarkable growth since its founding 40 years ago, it remains true to Peter Kump’s philosophy of studying the culinary arts through technique, not recipes.
 Today, more than ever, we are realizing our mission of helping students unlock their personal potential and discover their culinary voice.

 Learn more about how you can launch an exciting culinary or hospitality career with ICE — in New York City or Los Angeles!